-How to Cope with Stress during Fertility TreatmentOctober 27, 2014
+How to Cope with Stress During Fertility Treatment

 Now that you’re seeking treatment, this stress may change from “Will we ever conceive?” to “When we will conceive?
 Will treatment be successful?
 Can we afford this?
 Should we try another option?”

-Sometimes the stress can from external sources like friends and family who don’t know the right way to talk to someone with infertility.
+Sometimes the stress can be from external sources like friends and family who don’t know the right way to talk to someone with infertility.

 Fortunately, these questions can be answered by a trained fertility specialist.
-However, the stress that accompanies your journey is not as easily remedied.
+Unfortunately, the stress that accompanies your journey is not as easily remedied.
 It’s essential that fertility patients practice coping techniques to help manage their stress levels and keep a healthy line of communication between you, your partner and your fertility doctor.